 We also sell appliances that integrate our software with hardware and address a wide-range of business needs and use cases, ranging from support for remote or branch offices with limited IT staff up to large corporate data centers.
 Revenue related to appliances is recognized when control of the appliances passes to the customer; typically upon delivery.
+In the second half of fiscal 2021 we began transitioning to a software only model in which we sell software to a third party, which assembles an integrated appliance that is sold to end user customers.
+As a result, we expect the revenue and costs associated with hardware will decline from recent fiscal years.

 Services revenue includes revenue from customer support and other professional services.
 Customer support includes software updates on a when-and-if-available basis, telephone support, integrated web-based support and bug fixes or patches.
-The Company sells its customer support contracts as a percentage of net software purchases the support is related to.
-Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year.
+We sell our customer support contracts as a percentage of net software purchases the support is related to.
+Customer support revenue is recognized ratably over the term of the customer support agreement, which is typically one year on our perpetual licenses.
+The term of our subscription arrangements is typically three years.

 Our other professional services include consulting, assessment and design services, installation services and customer education.
 Customer education services include courses taught by our instructors or third-party contractors.
 Revenue related to other professional services and customer education services is typically recognized as the services are performed.

 In fiscal 2020 Commvault launched Metallic, which is a Commvault software-as-a-service offering.
 Revenue from Metallic is recognized ratably as services revenue.
-Revenue to date from Metallic has not been material.

 Most of our contracts with customers contain multiple performance obligations.
 For these contracts, we account for individual performance obligations separately if they are distinct.
 The transaction price is allocated to the separate performance obligations on a relative standalone selling price basis.
-Standalone selling prices of software and appliances are typically estimated using the residual approach.
+Standalone selling prices of software is typically estimated using the residual approach.
 Standalone selling prices of services are typically estimated based on observable transactions when these services are sold on a standalone basis.